 Last year I swapped from a dodgy express gym to one with better amenities that still is close to where I live.
 Sure the smaller one was closer to where I live, but it didn’t feel safe to shower there and it was so small.
 Switching to a better gym, within the same chain, just a few hundred metres away with proper changing rooms, lockers and a sauna helped me up my training sessions.
-The amenities where bigger, better and the whole place is brighter and more positive.
+The amenities were bigger, better and the whole place is brighter and more positive.
 A nicer place to hang out in.
 Plus the sauna is a real motivation for hitting the gym for me.

-I have a special playlist on Spotify which I add songs to that makes me happy and are upbeat.
+I have a special playlist on Spotify to which I add songs that makes me happy and are upbeat.
 It contains everything from RuPaul to Ramstein.
 I love music and discovering and switching up my music helps me run for longer or push harder.
 Good headphones also help, to block out outside noise and you can crank up the volume high!

 8. Work out gear

-When I first started working out, I was still using the same approach as in high school, using cast off clothes, sometimes with holes in them, as my work out gear.
+When I first started working out, I was still using the same approach as in high school, using cast-off clothes, sometimes with holes in them, as my workout gear.
 I wasn’t really bothered.
 Even though I really like fashion and clothes, I never really bothered at the gym.
-Even when I lived in London I was amazed by these perfect gym-bunny-girls in their fashionable gym outfits.
+Even when I lived in London I was amazed by these perfect gym bunny girls in their fashionable gym outfits.
 I was not one of them.
-But in the later years I actually understood that having proper work out gear, that are comfortable, well fitting (t-shirts are not that great to work out in after all) and nice looking gear for the gym actually adds to my motivation.
+But in the later years, I actually understood that having proper workout gear, that are comfortable, well-fitting (t-shirts are not that great to work out in after all) and nice-looking gear for the gym actually adds to my motivation.
 It feels more fun and you can be strong and look good at the same time.

 9. Switch up your routine

 If you do the same thing over and over again you are bound to get bored, and more importantly, you are not going to progress.
-That’s two good reasons to switch up your work-out routine with regular intervals.
+That’s two good reasons to switch up your workout routine with regular intervals.

 Yes, there is research backing up this topic too, that you reach a plateau in your exercise regimen.

 So try and switch up your routine every now and then.
-I research new exercises online and make hidden playlist on YouTube that I use at the gym to help me learn the moves.
+I research new exercises online and make hidden playlists on YouTube that I use at the gym to help me learn the moves.

 10. Seeing progress

 Knowing that you are progressing is key to keeping anything up.
-For my running I use RunKeeper to track both distances and time, to see how I progress.
-For my time at the gym I write down reps + the weights of that week.
+For my running, I use RunKeeper to track both distances and time, to see how I progress.
+For my time at the gym, I write down reps + the weights of that week.
 I do that in my calendar, this could be done in a more organised fashion.
 But for me, I’m motivated by also seeing results as well as of a feeling that I get, where I feel strong in my body.